2022–23 Red Star Belgrade season: February

 After the restart of the season following the 2022 FIFA World Cup club played four games during this month drawing first against Vojvodina and winning remaining three.
-This extended their league unbeaten run to ffourty seven games since 27 October 2021 and secured them top of the table with 13 points ahead of the second placed Partizan.
+This extended their league unbeaten run to forty-seven games since 27 October 2021 and secured them top of the table with 13 points ahead of the second placed Partizan.

 On 3 February another player left the club on a loan.
 Serbian midfielder Nemanja Motika moved to an Austrina side Austria Lustenau on a loan until the end of a season.
 On the same day club brought in new player, also on a loan.
 Montenegrin striker Marko Rakonjac arrived on a loan until the end of a season from Russian side Lokomotiv Moscow with an option to buy at the end of a season.

 On 6 February Serbian defender Radovan Pankov and goalkeeper Zoran Popović left the club for Serbian side Čukarički on a half a season loan.
 Pankov arrived at the club three and a half seasons ago and had eighty league appearances and 2 goals, while Popović arrived at the club in summer of 2018 and had twenty five league appearances for the club.
-On same date club announced signing of pre-contract with New Zealand internationall defensive midfielder Marko Stamenic.
-Stamenic, who spent last three sesons with the Danish side Copenhagen, will be joining the club on 1 July 2023 as a free agent on a four-years-long contract.
+On same date club announced signing of pre-contract with New Zealand international defensive midfielder Marko Stamenic.
+Stamenic, who spent last three seasons with the Danish side Copenhagen, will be joining the club on 1 July 2023 as a free agent on a four-year-long contract.

 On 7 February another player left the club.
-Ghanian forward Ibrahim Mustapha left the club to join Austrian side LASK for an estimated fee of €500,000.
+Ghanaian forward Ibrahim Mustapha left the club to join Austrian side LASK for an estimated fee of €500,000.
 He joined the Red Star youth squad in January 2020.
 After which he had loan spells at multiple Serbian clubs, and made a debut for Red Star first squad at the start of this season in which he made twelve league appearances.

-On 9 February club terminanted contract with Malian internationall forward Kalifa Coulibaly.
-He arrived at the club at the start of a season, but managed to have just seven appearances and one scorred goal.
+On 9 February club terminated contract with Malian international forward Kalifa Coulibaly.
+He arrived at the club at the start of a season, but managed to have just seven appearances and one scored goal.

+March

+During the March Red Star played four games in Serbian SuperLiga, winning three games including Ethernal derby against their arch-rivals Partizan and drawing one.
+This kept them at the first place at the end of the month with a comfortable 18-point lead against second-placed TSC.
+This extended their league unbeaten run to fiftyone games.

+In Serbian Cup club won round of 16 match against Radnički Sremska Mitrovica and was drawn to play quarter-finals against Napredak Kruševac.

+April

+During the April in Serbian SuperLeague club played six games, winning five and drawing in eternal derby against Partizan.
+They ended the month at the top of the table 24 points ahead of TSC with 4 games left to play.
+This extended their league unbeaten run to fiftyseven games, ensured their 9th title in Serbian SuperLeague and 34th domestic league title, and qualified them for the 2023–24 UEFA Champions League group stage.